nadegelemperiere-aws/module-aws-group/README.rst

     module "group" {

-        source      = "git::https://github.com/nadegelemperiere-aws/module-aws-permission-set?ref=<this module version>"
+        source      = "git::https://github.com/nadegelemperiere-aws/module-aws-group?ref=<this module version>"
-        project     = the project to which the permission set belongs to be used in naming and tags module      = the project module to which the permission set belongs to be used in naming and tags email       = the email of the person responsible for the permission set maintainance environment = the type of environment to which the permission set contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version = the version of the deployment that uses the permission sets to be used as tag account     = the identifier of the account in which the permission set shall be created group       = {
+        project     = the project to which the group belongs to be used in naming and tags module      = the project module to which the group belongs to be used in naming and tags email       = the email of the person responsible for the group maintainance environment = the type of environment to which the group contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version = the version of the deployment that uses the groups to be used as tag account     = the identifier of the account in which the group shall be created name        = group name
-            name     = *group name to give to the permission set related resources id       = group identifier in AWS SSO console  = Console url to which the group user shall be redirected after login to the SSO portal }
+        description = group description
-        rights      = [
+        console     = Console url to which the group user shall be redirected after login to the SSO portal rights      = [
             {
                 description = description to give to the statement